Kiage24/SBCG857/README.md

 bcftools query -l 1kg.bcf | wc -l
 ```

-What is the genotype of the sample HG00107 at the position 20:24019472?
+Q.What is the genotype of the sample HG00107 at the position 20:24019472?

  A/T